webathlet/cleverreach-extension/README.md

 Always feel free to [raise an issue](https://github.com/hofmannsven/cleverreach-extension/issues) on GitHub.

-If you've found a security issue, please contact me directly via email.
+If you discover a security issue, please contact me directly via email.
 My GPG fingerprint/key is available on [keybase](https://keybase.io/hofmannsven).